 2. Tap “Devices” at the bottom of your screen then select “Nest Wifi” from the list of available devices.

 3. Select “Settings” from the top right corner of your screen and then tap “WiFi Settings” from the options listed below it.

-4. You will see a list of bands with 2Ghz and 5Ghz as separate options for each band; select either 2Ghz or both if you prefer dual-band connection instead of just 5Ghz only connection which is recommended by default.
+4. You will see a list of bands with 2Ghz and 5Ghz as separate options for each band; select either 2Ghz or both if you prefer a dual-band connection instead of just a 5Ghz-only connection which is recommended by default.